luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

 Data centers and networks will  be the primary consumers of energy, but the production of ICT still has a significant influence.
 This specific sector is notably impacted by the software and the programs used in its development.
 The efficiency and sustainability of these production tools play a crucial role in shaping the overall energy consumption for this specific sector.

 Software can be written in an Integrated Development Environment like Eclipse and code editors like VSCode.
 IDE's provide more extended capabilities and work out of the box with complex projects requiring build tools like Gradle or Maven.
 Code editors on the other end are more lightweight and offer more freedom, but might be harder to setup with complex projects.
-Programmers often work on the go and battery life plays an important role. and are the extended capabilities of an IDE worth the possible increase in energy consumption?
+Programmers often work on the go and battery life plays an important role.
+Are the extended capabilities of an IDE worth the possible increase in energy consumption?

 In this blog post, we aim to address a pivotal question: how do two of the most used IDEs measure up in terms of energy consumption against the world's most popular code editor: VS Code, when tasked with running a package-intensive program named "JabRef" [7]?
 The significance of using Jabref for our project lies in its open-source nature, utilization of a build tool, and being entirely written in Java.
 Through a comparative analysis, we'll explore the performance and suitability of different development environments in handling the complexities posed by JabRef.